masterteam-ntua/master-team-website/_pages/overview.md

             Program Goals
         </h2>
         <p>
-            the rapidly evolving interdisciplinary field of Translational Engineering in Health and Medicine has created a demand for scientists with biomedical and basic engineering science backgrounds who will be pioneers in translating innovative technologies into commercial devices and services with a significant socioeconomic impact in the field of health.
+            The rapidly evolving interdisciplinary field of Translational Engineering in Health and Medicine has created a demand for scientists with biomedical and basic engineering science backgrounds who will be pioneers in translating innovative technologies into commercial devices and services with a significant socioeconomic impact in the field of health.